 Jen is responsible for the day-to-day management of the Lewisburg Community Garden, including deciding what to plant, determining when things are ready to harvest, and setting weekly task priorities.
-Additionally, Jen coordinates many of the Garden’s special events, including the free Community Enrichment Workshop Series, and assists plot renters with troubleshooting issues.
-Jen can be reached at firstname.lastname@example.org, or 570-577-3973.
+Additionally, she coordinates many of the Garden’s special events, including the free Community Enrichment Workshop Series, and assists plot renters with troubleshooting issues.
+She also plays a key role in the development and management of the new Bucknell University Farm.
+Jen can be reached at firstname.lastname@example.org, or 570-577-2212.

 Frequently Asked Questions

 The garden is a joint project between the Bucknell University and the Borough of Lewisburg.
 The Office of Civic Engagement at Bucknell University oversees the day to day operations of the garden.
 A community-led advisory board directs the mission and vision of the garden.

 The 18,600 square-foot garden is divided into two sections.
 Community members are able to rent one of 41 plots containing an in-ground bed or raised bed from spring until the end of fall.
 The other half of the garden is a communal plot run and maintained by Bucknell staff and volunteers.